ethiffeault/eti/README.md

     property type: i32
 ```

-member template variable are also supported, define it using :
+external template are also supported, define it using :
 ```
     ETI_TEMPLATE_1(std::vector)
     ETI_TEMPLATE_2(std::map)